“I wouldn’t put your tent there.” The guide warned me.

 Startled, the elephants retreated and stood back, watching the dogs.
 Every now and again an elephant would make a half-hearted attempt to scare the dogs away, running towards them, trumpeting and putting on a show.
 But it would take just one dog to growl and stand its ground and the elephant would slink back off.

 However, after about 10 minutes of watching the dogs, they decided enough was enough.

 A group of them charged together as the dogs stood firm, but this time, as two pulled up, the third elephant, a bull and the biggest of the bunch kept on going, water and dogs flew in every direction!

 The rest of the elephants saw their opportunity and dashed into the water.

 With no other option, the dogs retreated.
 For a while they hung around, it seemed they were devising a new plan, but something happened in the pack and they became more interested in fighting each other as opposed to the elephants and disappeared over the horizon.

-As the elephants settled back into their routine of spraying, bathing and generally lazing around, I finally got that second beer and relaxed, sipping, thinking about the power of that bull elephant and wondering if my tent really was far enough away from those acacia trees.
+As the elephants settled back into their routine of spraying, bathing and generally lazing around, I finally got that second beer and was treated to a wonderful sunset while sipping and wondering if my tent really was far enough away from those acacia trees.

 Discover more from my African Adventure

 If you would like to know more about my trip through Africa, an ambitious attempt at solo travel for the first time, you can buy my awesome travel diary on Amazon.